medavox/tuki-nuwa/text/Grammar.md

 A word's role in a sentence is inferred from context, word-order, li and i markers etc.

-But if a word's meaning can't be inferred, or a more complex form is required, explicit grammar words can be used to indicate part-of-speech, for instance in a complex noun phrase.
+But if a word's meaning couldn't be inferred from context, or a more complex form is required, explicit grammar words can be used to indicate part-of-speech, for instance in a complex noun phrase.

 Forming Questions
 ==========

 A statement can be turned into a question by preceding it with *ki*.
-This word roughly translates as *is it the case that*.
+This word can be roughly translated into English as *is it the case that...?*.

 *Kuwi si wilu moku?* Do you want to eat?/Are you hungry?